donb4iu/Kalaxy2/markdown/setup/notes.md

 ```
 /usr/bin/ssh-copy-id: INFO: Source of key(s) to be installed: "/Users/donbuddenbaum/.ssh/id_rsa.pub"
 /usr/bin/ssh-copy-id: INFO: attempting to log in with the new key(s), to filter out any that are already installed
-/usr/bin/ssh-copy-id: INFO: 1 key(s) remain to be installed -- if you are prompted now it is to install the new keys
+/usr/bin/ssh-copy-id: INFO: 1 key(s) remain to be installed -- if you are prompted now its is to install the new keys
 dbuddenbaum@192.168.2.58's password:

 Number of key(s) added:        1